mcgurk/ESP8266_MQTT_ledmatrixdisplay/README.md

 (you can prefix with 2 number address: 10sHi!)

+(S (not s) starts timeout timer, which triggers if last mqtt message is older than 2 hours. this way you can regularly update e.g. temperature and you see if updates are stopped)

 ## Connections
 - 3.3V -> VCC (red)
 - GND -> GND (brown)